creatorpanda/SphereTool/README.md

 # SphereTool
-a simple program that finds the volume and the surface area of a sphere
+a tool that finds the volume and the surface area of a sphere